-A sample of blood will be taken from your vein.
+A sample of blood is needed.

-Your doctor may order this test if you have problems with blood clotting such as excessive bleeding.
+Your doctor may order this test if you have problems with blood clotting, such as excessive bleeding.

-The normal range is 200 - 400 milligrams per deciliter (mg/dL).
+The normal range is 200 to 400 mg/dL.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results may be due to:

 There is very little risk involved with having your blood taken.
-Veins and arteries vary in size so it may be harder to get a blood sample from one person than another.
+Veins and arteries vary in size, so it may be harder to get a blood sample from one person than another.

-Other risks slight risks from having blood drawn may include:
+Other risks or slight risks from having blood drawn may include:

 Serum fibrinogen; Plasma fibrinogen; Factor I; Hypofibrinogenemia test

-Gailani D, Neff AT.
-Rare coagulation factor deficiencies.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Schmaier AH.
+Laboratory evaluation of hemostatic and thrombotic disorders.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 139.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 131.

-Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.